libgdx/gdx-video/README.md

 ```

 On each frame, call the `update()` function to acquire new video frames
-and keep the audio running.
+and keep the decoder running.
 You may then retrieve the frame using `getTexture()`,
 but note that the texture may be larger than the video itself.
 The provided
-`VideoActor` takes care of both tasks when using Scene2D.
+`VideoActor` takes care of both updating and drawing when using Scene2D.

 Once you are done playing, remember to `dispose()` the video player.